FrederickWilliams/MSDS692-Data-Science-Practicum/MSDS692 Data Science Practicum/Readme.md

 # Machine Learning

-We have some common venue categories in boroughs.
-In this reason I used unsupervised learning K-means algorithm to cluster the boroughs.
+We have some common venue categories in the inner cities of Birmingham.
+In this reason I used unsupervised learning K-means algorithm to cluster the inner cities.
 K-Means algorithm is one of the most common cluster method of unsupervised learning.
 First, I will run K-Means to cluster the inner cities into 5 clusters because the county (Jefferson county) which Greater Birmingham resides in has five county commissioners.
 As a result, when I analyze the K-Means with elbow method it ensured me the 5 degree for optimum k of the K-Means.